- Tracy Gunn

 The difference between the pressure of the Nitrogen dissolved in the body and the surrounding (ambient) pressure is called the Pressure Gradient.

-A fast ascent rate and the pressure gradient is too great, Nitrogen comes out of solution faster than it can be eliminated and bubbles form.
+With a fast ascent rate and the pressure gradient too great, Nitrogen comes out of the solution faster than it can be eliminated and bubbles form.
 This is Decompression Sickness.

 Technical diving – decompression stops (avoid excessive gas pressure gradient)